What’s Lazy Keto & Should you do it?

 While lazy keto may be a suitable option for some people, Nutrita does not recommend it for a couple of reasons:

 - It doesn’t help combat health issues.
-If you’re trying to improve any serious metabolic condition like high blood sugar, metabolic syndrome, or diabetes, we do not recommend following lazy keto as it can be difficult to track improvements.
-In order to improve or reverse your diagnosis, it’s imperative to be able to determine a baseline and be able to track progress.
+If you’re trying to improve any serious metabolic conditions like high blood sugars, Metabolic Syndrome, or diabetes, we do not recommend following lazy keto as it can be difficult to track improvements.
+In order to improve or reverse your diagnosis, it’s imperative to be able to determine a baseline and track progress.
 When you’re not tracking your food at all, at any point, and instead are following lenient rules for keto, it becomes challenging to get the results you’re looking for.
 Instead, we recommend tracking your food consumption so if something isn’t working for you, you can look at what you’re eating (e.g. sources of fat, food timing, grams of carbs) and tweak accordingly.

 - It’s easy to fall down the rabbit hole.
 A lazy keto diet is relatively lax on what you consume as long as it fits within your macro count.
 But food quality and timing matters, always.
-Lazy keto may be more challenging for some but if you’re looking to solve any sort of metabolic or other health condition, avoid following a lazy keto diet.
+Lazy keto may be more challenging for some but if you’re looking to solve any sort of metabolic or other health condition – which most people do have to some degree or other nowadays – avoid following a lazy keto diet.